Things to See & Do

-The Princess Pavilion is a year-round LIVE music venue and theatre complex offering a wide programme of excellent entertainment with big name visiting professional artists and local productions.
-The main Pavilion building contains an indoor theatre/multi-purpose hall and the programme features drama, variety and music from most popular musical styles including rock, reggae, folk, blues, indie and a bit of everything in between.
-It is set in Gyllyngdune Gardens; four acres of beautiful formal and informal gardens leading down to the seafront.
-With open lawns, beautiful planting, a quarry fern garden, shell grottos, a play area for little ones and an Edwardian bandstand which has seasonal band concerts throughout the summer, it’s the perfect spot to relax and explore.
+The Princess Pavilion is a year-round LIVE music venue and theatre complex offering a wide programme of excellent entertainment with big name visiting professional artists and local productions The main Pavilion building contains an indoor theatre/multi-purpose hall and the programme features drama, variety and music from most popular musical styles including rock, reggae, folk, blues, indie and a bit of everything in between.
+It is set in Gyllyndune Gardens; four acres of beautiful planting, a quarry fern garden, shell grottos, a play area for little ones and an Edwardian bandstand which has seasonal band concerts throughout the summer, it’s the perfect spot to relax and explore.
 Open daily and admission is free.
-(4 minutes on foot) For more detailed information click on image.
+(Four minutes on foot).
+For more detailed information click on image.

-A short picturesque walk along the promenade from Gyllyngvase Beach is Pendennis Castle which is a device fort or castle, on the west side of the estuary of the river Fal near Falmouth.
-Together with St Mawes Castle, its companion fort on the opposite east bank, it was built to guard the entrance to the river Fal from perceived threat of French and Spanish naval attack.
+A short picturesque walk along the promenade from Gyllyngvase Beach is Pendents Castle which is a device fort of castle, on the west side of the estuary of the river Fal near Falmouth.
+Together with St Mawes Castle, its companion fort on the opposite east bank, it was build to guard the entrance to the river Fal from perceived threat of French and Spanish naval attack.
 The castle has a Discovery Centre, which allows visitors to explore the fascinating history of the castle, complete with interactive displays and activities, including an exhibit on Tudor battles.
-(8 minutes by car - 25 minutes on foot) For more detailed information click on image.
+(Eight minutes by car – 25 minutes on foot).
+For more detailed information click on image.

 Trebah Gardens - TR11 5JZ

-Discover the magic of this beautiful Cornish valley garden, explore under canopies bursting with exotic blooms and follow vibrant tunnels of colour that cascade down to it's very own secluded beach on the Helford River.
-During the summer months at Trebah there are no shortage of highlights.
-From the sheer scale of massed plantings of Giant Rhubarb, bamboos, towering tree ferns and stately Chusan palms, there is something for everyone.
-Waterfalls and pools, bananas and bamboos, thickets of hydrangea covering more than two acres, the great tree fern Dicksonia antartica and Gunnera manicata are just some of the horticultural delights at Trebah.
-(19 minutes by car) For more detailed information click on image.
+Discover the magic of this beautiful Cornish valley garden, explore under canopies bursting with exotic blooms and follow vibrant tunnels of colour that cascade down to it’s very own secluded beach on the Helford River.
+During the summer months at Trebah there is no shortage of highlights.
+From the sheer scale of massed plantings of giant Rhubarb, bamboos, towering tree ferns and stately Chusan palms, there is something for everyone.
+Waterfalls and pools, bananas and bamboos, thickets of hydrangea covering more than two acres, the great tree fern Dicksonia antarctica and Gunnera manicata are just some of the horticultural delights of Trebah.
+(19 minutes by car).
+For more detailed information click on image.

 Ships and Castles - TR11 4NG

-Ships and Castles Leisure Centre is located high above Falmouth with stunning views across the bay.
+Shipsans Castles Leisure Centre is located high above Falmouth with stunning views across the bay.
 There are superb swimming and gymnasium facilities to suit all ages.
 The swimming pool has lots of exciting features including a wave machine which brings the thrill of the ocean indoors to sweep you along at an exciting speed.
-For the children there are exciting geyser and bubble effects with places for them to practice jumping in and gain their confidence.
+For the children there are exciting geyser and bubble effects with places of them to practice jumping in and gain their confidence.
 In addition there are parent and toddler sessions available most days.
-If fitness is your fix, there are various classes including, to name a few, Cycle, Circuit, Yoga and Zumba.
+If fitness is your fix, there are various classes including, to name a few, cycle circuit, Yoga and Zumba.
 Most available on a pay as you go basis if required.
-(6 minutes by car - 20 minutes on foot) For more detailed information click on image.
+(Six minutes by car – 20 minutes on foot).
+For more detailed information click on image.